- Engagement Rings

 Sapphires can be found all over the world with countries like Australia, Africa and Asia being some of the largest produces of both commercial grade Sapphires as well as gem quality stones.
 Sri Lanka, formally Ceylon, along with Madagascar produces the worlds best and finest stones.
-Click on the above map to see our pages on sources of non-conflict gem stones.

 The Sapphires from Sri Lanka (Ceylon) have to date provided the world's very best stones.
 Sapphires from Sri Lanka (Ceylon) will fetch a premium prices of 20% or more.
 These Sapphires, in almost all colors (Except Red - Ruby), have few to no secondary colors with the purest Blues, Pinks and Yellows.
 The Sapphire Ring Co's sapphires all come straight from Sri Lanka, giving you the best choice in color and quality.
 Sapphire mining in countries such as Madagascar and Africa, are extracted very poorly with unsafe working conditions often along with the use of child labor.
 For these reasons, we will not buy from these areas or countries, listing them under the same category as "Conflict Gem Stones".

 Please also see our pages on "Non Conflict Countries": http://www.sapphirerings.org/conflict-free-sapphires and our page on Sapphires from Sri Lanka: http://www.sapphirerings.org/srilanka

 Sapphires are graded as a 9 on Mohs scale of hardness, with a diamond being a 10.